astronauticsnow.com

 About the Book

-scroll down to Table of Contents
+scroll down to Table of Contents and Book Reviews

 On January 22, 1970, a "distinguished 'member of the student body'" of the School of Engineering of the University of Southern California (USC) gave a one-hour seminar on techniques and procedures of lunar landing.
 He thus completed the requirements for the Master's degree in aerospace engineering, which was conferred on him after the lecture.
 The name of the student was Neil A. Armstrong.
 Six months earlier, he commanded the Apollo 11 lunar mission and became the first man to set foot on the moon.